Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GT 450 (OEM) is 36% quicker than the GeForce 9800 GTX in general, because of its greater data rate. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GT 450 (OEM) should in theory be quite a bit better than the GeForce 9800 GTX in general. (explain)

-Texel RateThe GeForce 9800 GTX is quite a bit (more or less 128%) faster with regards to texture filtering than the GeForce GT 450 (OEM). (explain)
+Texel RateThe GeForce 9800 GTX will be much (approximately 128%) faster with regards to AF than the GeForce GT 450 (OEM). (explain)

-Pixel RateThe GeForce GT 450 (OEM) is much (approximately 76%) more effective at anti-aliasing than the GeForce 9800 GTX, and also should be able to handle higher screen resolutions better. (explain)
+Pixel RateThe GeForce GT 450 (OEM) is a lot (approximately 76%) better at FSAA than the GeForce 9800 GTX, and also will be able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison